pbakun/bakson.github.io/_posts/2022/2022-10-09-sql-image-sitecore.md

 ```docker
 docker build -t sitecore-mssql-developer-2019 -f dockerfile_1 .
 ```
-The build will take a while, but when it'll finish replace image name to the newly built one.
+The build will take a while, but when it'll finish replace image name in `docker-compose.yml` with the newly built one.
 If you have any database files you could put them in `volume` folder, otherwise you have to trust my word that as soon as container starts database will attach.

 There are plenty of tools you could use to connect to database, eg. SSMS or another [VS Code extension](https://github.com/Microsoft/vscode-mssql).
 I will stick with VS Code here.
-Using below connection string I'm connecting to server and bum...
+Using connection string below I'm connecting to server and bum...
 My database is attached.
 ```
 Data Source=tcp:localhost,14330;User ID=sa;Password=Password12345;
 ```
 {% include aligner.html images="articles/2022/sql-image-sitecore/Code_YrLQHAHRTB.png,articles/2022/sql-image-sitecore/Code_OxhjAa1Ti8.png" %}

 Looks like all the work is done, but there is one more thing left to do.
-If you try to create a new database you'll notice that the files will not land in you `C:\data` (inside container) folder.
+If you try to create a new database you'll notice that the files will not land in your `C:\data` (inside container) folder.
 Try simple SQL query:

 ```sql
 CREATE DATABASE TestDb;